MiczFlor/RPi-Jukebox-RFID/docs/INSTALL.md

 ### Set a static IP address for your RPi

 **Note:** There are two ways to connect to your RPi Jukebox.
-In this document, the RPi will be part of your WiFi home network.
-Alternatively, you can [set up your RPi as a wireless access point](WLAN-ACCESS-POINT.md).
+In this document, the RPi will be part of your WiFi home network, connected to your router.
+Alternatively, you can [set up your RPi as a wireless access point](WLAN-ACCESS-POINT.md) and operate it without a router.

 To be able to log into your RPi over SSH from any machine in the network, you need to give your machine a static IP address.